Should VCs be investing in beauty brands?

 But she claims “it’s a very different type of value addition that’s required of investors than in the tech world.”
 It helps for investors to have an expertise in digital marketing and social activation, which is building a loyal customer base through social media.
 She also says it’s important to be “incredibly thoughtful about how to build distribution.”

 Frederickson believes that VCs are missing out on opportunities.
-“Venture is obsoleting itself as private equity and family offices increasingly go downstream because they’re willing to seek venture style returns in verticals that venture capital is not prepared or is less educated about.”
+“Venture is obsoleting itself as private equity and family offices increasingly go downstream because they’re willing to seek venture-style returns in verticals that venture capital is not prepared or is less educated about.”

 But to be sure, not all beauty brands make good investments.
 Like most consumer products, the category is very competitive.
 There are too many shuttered brands to count.